- Ages 0-12

 Yes, Natural History Museum at Tring is wheelchair friendly and has accessible toilets.

-Natural History Museum at Tring has not told us if they are fully pushchair friendly.
+No, Natural History Museum at Tring have stated they are not pushchair friendly.

 Natural History Museum at Tring has not told us if they are dog friendly.